JapneetOnchain/Manual---Tracing/README.md

 - Deposits
 - Withdrawals
 - Token swaps
+- Mint
+- Burn

-The objective is to demonstrate basic manual tracing and interpretation of transaction intent using public blockchain data.
+The objective is to demonstrate manual tracing and interpretation of transaction intent using public blockchain data.

 ---